 How easy is it to make homemade pumpkin puree?
-Let’s just say that if I can do it then it must be easy peasy.
-Just lop the tops off, cut in quarters and get your hands dirty removing the seeds and strings.
-Using a spoon helps but you will get messy!
+If I can do it then it must be easy peasy.
+Just lop the tops off, cut in quarters, and get your hands dirty removing the seeds and strings.
+Using a spoon helps but it will still get messy!
 This can be fun to do with the kids.

 Now it is time for roasting.
+Arrange the pumpkin pieces, skin side up, on a sheet pan.
 The roasting will make the pumpkin flesh nice and soft and allow you to simply pull the skin off in one piece.
-It also helps to bring out the real flavour from the pumpkin.
+It also helps to bring out the real flavor from the pumpkin.
 Some people like to coat the pumpkin in oil or dust it with a bit of kosher salt but it really isn’t required so it is up to you.

-You want the pumpkin to look like the picture above.
-Let it cool until it is easy to work with and you can peal off the skin.
+You want the pumpkin to look like the picture above and it should be fork-tender.
+Let it cool until it is easy to work with and you can peel off the skin.
 Then just throw it in the blender (or food processor if you prefer).
-In my Vitamix Pro 750 I like to use the puree preset which makes this step simple.
+In a pinch, it should also be tender enough to use a potato masher but you will get a workout.
+In my Vitamix Pro 750, I like to use the puree preset which makes this step simple.

 [clickToTweet tweet=”You may never open another can of pumpkin puree again.” quote=”You may never open another can of pumpkin puree again.”]

-Store your puree in the fridge or you can freeze it and enjoy it for months to come.
+Store your fresh pumpkin puree in the fridge or you can freeze it and enjoy it for months to come.